 - Describe the effect of damping on BGP routing.

-- Explain the default behavior of damping on links.
+- Explain the default behaviour of damping on links.

 - Control damping using routing policy.

-- View damped routes using command-line interface (CLI) commands.
+- View damped routes using the command-line interface (CLI) commands.

 - Describe the operation of BGP route reflection.

 - Describe the operation of a BGP confederation.